ghulam-farid/EasyHTTP-Library-2.0/README.md

 # EasyHTTP-Library-2.0
-Implement XHR using ES6 Promises feature
+Implement XHR using ES6 Promises and fetch feature